709xsw/helloword/README.md

 # helloword
-the first i come to the github
+the first day i come to the github